 8. Detangle From End to Root

-Detangle your hair from the ends to the roots, not the other way round.
+Detangle your hair from the ends to the roots, not the other way around.
 If you do it the other way round, you will cause an alarming amount of breakage.

 9. Steam With Heat

 Cover with a disposable cap and steam for 30 – 45 minutes.
 Steaming with heat opens up the cuticles and allows the deep conditioner to work even better.